Aitai/ProjectWebapplicaties2/README.md

 [Instructions for running the front-end](#installing-and-running-the-front-end)
 # Installing and running the backend

-To follow these instructions, you should change directory `Backend/`.
+To follow these instructions, you should change directory to `Backend/`.
 When that is done you should install all the dependencies by executing `composer install`.

 ### Environment variables
 Next you'll want to copy the *.env.example* file to the same folder and name it `.env`.